Math that motivates your K–5 students

 10 low-prep, high-impact math activities that get to some serious math

-Envision your classroom engaged in a difficult math task.
-All students are participating, leveraging different scaffolds that you intentionally prepared ahead of time.
-Engagement is high, and students are challenged but motivated.
-If you’d love a classroom like this, access our free activities that encourage productive struggle while reaching all learners.
+Envision your classroom engaged in a difficult math task—all students are participating, leveraging different scaffolds that you intentionally prepared ahead of time.
+Engagement is high, and students are both challenged and motivated.
+Make this a reality in your school with our free activities designed to encourage productive struggle while reaching all learners.

 Three practices to support problem-based learning